MohamedAghzal/dangle-reproduction/readme.md

 Here is the code which accompanies our NLP Project:

 The src directory includes the code which we used to produce the T5 semantic parser as well as code for translating the data.
-  - We attempted to reproduce the process of dangle but we were unable to get it working.
+  - We attempted to reproduce the process of dangle but we were unable to get it working - Dangle's code for running RoBERTa does not work, either.
   - The Baseline.py and Baseline_Multilingual.py implement our standard T5 semantic parser and a multlingual variant.
   - Below are some command lines to use this code: